hashintel/hash/packages/hash/README.md

 ## HASH blocks

+[//]: # (TODO: Disclaimer?
+Probably mention the new methods we've patched in to develop on)

 This repository contains a number of https://blockprotocol.org blocks.
 If you want to develop, build or serve a single block, run: